Best 70-inch TVs in 2025: Expert tested and rated

 When looking for a 70-inch TV, follow our TV Buying Guide tips.
 If you put some thought into what you need from a TV, you’ll be able to enjoy your purchase for years to come.

 Size: First, decide if you’re locked into a 70-inch model.
-You’ll find more options in 65- and 75-inch models, with more features and sometimes better value.
+As mentioned, you’ll find more options at the 65- and 75-inch size points, often with more features and better performance.

 Price: Expect to pay around $650-700 for most 70-inch TVs, although those with better features or an established brand name can cost more.